ChrisPortman/Grapture/README.md

    -> Various paths (eg path to RRD root)
  - (FIXED) Sanity check paths where ever they are used to ensure that the inclusion/exclusion of a trailing '/' is handled.
+ - (FIXED) Add a reset graph button to refresh a graph to its full range.
+ - (FIXED) Implement a select box to allow selecting the RRD archive to look at.
+   By default it loads the one with the highest resolution, but the least history.